panopticoncentral/notes-on-cps/building.md

 * Get build properties for full build and design-time build
 * Check whether the project is considered up-to-date.

 The result of a build is contained in a `IBuildResult`.
-The `IBuildSupport` interface can be used to determine information about a project's build, such as what targets are run for a particular action, the current status of the project's build (represented as `BuildStatus`), and whether the project supports particular build actions.
+The `IBuildSupport` interface can be used to determine information about a project's build, such as what targets are run for a particular `BuildAction`, the current status of the project's build (represented as `BuildStatus`), and whether the project supports particular `BuildAction`s.

+A `ConfiguredProject` may support compiling individual files rather than the whole project at once.
+If it supports this, it exports the `IBuildFiles` interface, with the result returned in a `PrepareBuildFilesResult` structure.

+# Build Hosts

+When a project is built, a _build manager host_ is the component that actually does the build, managing an instance of a MSBuild build manager.
+Build manager hosts export the `IBuildManagerHost` interface, and build manager hosts that support batching of build requests export the `IBatchingBuildManagerHost` interface.
+Build manager hosts derive from the `BuildManagerHostBase` class.
+Batching build manager hosts can use the project service `IBuildManagerHostBatchingService` to schedule batched builds.

+Build manager hosts represent build requests using the `IBuildRequest` interface.

 # Design-time Builds

 A _design-time build_ is a build that the project system runs to determine information about the output of the project without actually executing the full build.
 (For example, the design-time build only collects the input to a compiler like `csc`, it doesn't actually execute the compiler itself.)

 The internal `IDesignTimeBuilderService` is a `ConfiguredProject` service that manages the relationship between the Common Project System and the underlying Project Services design-time builder.
 The internal `IDesignTimeBuildManagerService` and `IDesignTimeBuildManagerServiceInternal` interfaces are `ConfiguredProject` services that can be used to initiate design-time builds.
 The result of a design-time build is returned as a `ProjectDesignTimeBuildResult` instance.

-If a project supports caching the result of a design-time build, it can provide a `IDesignTimeBuildCacheParticipant` instance.
+If a project supports caching the result of a design-time build, it can provide a `IDesignTimeBuildCacheParticipant` instance and use the `DesignTimeBuildCacheState` enum to indicate cache state.

 # Deploying and Publishing